Why Does Setting Boundaries With Parents Feel So Difficult?

 - Your father does not like your spouse and refuses to accept them as part of the family

-With boundaries, you can protect yourself, your marriage, and your family (and make your relationship with your partner stronger).
-By doing so, you are still loving those on the other side of the boundaries, and you are opening the door for growth, forgiveness, reconciliation, and the start of a healthy relationship between your marriage and your parents or in-laws.
+With boundaries, you can protect yourself, your marriage, and your family.
+As a result, your relationship with your partner can become stronger.
+By communicating your own set of values and limits, you are still loving those on the other side of the boundaries, while opening the door for growth, forgiveness, and reconciliation.
+Boundary setting is the start of a healthy relationship between your marriage and your parents or in-laws.

 Creating And Enforcing Boundaries As A Team

 When setting boundaries with parents and in-laws, you and your significant other must have a clear understanding and be in agreement about what those boundaries are and how you will enforce them.

 Being on the same page is vital to the success of your boundaries as a unit.
 This means that you will both need to treat this part of the process with importance.
 Find a time that works well for both of you to sit down together and discuss both your values and your concerns without distraction.
 Then, come up with solutions to those concerns by drafting boundaries that will ultimately lead to a more productive, successful partnership with your parents.
 This practice will leave you and your partner feeling good about the decisions you come to, together.